Good communication is just as stimulating as black coffee, and just as hard to sleep after. – Anne Morrow Lindbergh

 Since 75% of agencies and 55% of clients agreed that the briefs they work on are often changed once the project has started, it’s important to get it right the first time, even if it takes you a bit more time than you anticipated.

-How to Write the Perfect Client Brief?
+How to Write a Client Brief?
+Follow these Steps!

 Once you are clear about your objectives and goals and are ready to begin writing the brief, use the following steps to guide you:

-1. Describe your Brand
+Step 1.
+Describe your Brand

 The first step to writing a client brief is to communicate what your brand (what do you do, your core operations, how long have you been in business?) is all about to the agency.